borntofrappe/borntofrappe/README.md

 <Meta title="borntofrappe" />
 ```

-## Blog
+## blog

 Similar setup to the log.
-Extending to `.md` and `.svx` files through the import.meta.glob searching patterns
+Extending to `.md` and `.svx` files through the import.meta.glob searching patterns.

 ### hooks